The Asphyx

 The total runtime of The Asphyx is 99 minutes (1h 39m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6/10, and global collection metrics, The Asphyx stands as a challenging project for the creators.
-It remains an essential piece of the 1972 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.0/10, and global performance metrics, The Asphyx is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1972 cinematic calendar.

 Frequently Asked Questions